 Law Enforcement Agency Having Jurisdiction

 This agency has jurisdiction in the community in which the offender currently lives.
 This agency may notify the community about sex offenders who live in the jurisdiction.
 Sign up for relocation alerts.

 Previous Conviction(s) Requiring Registration Disclaimer/Additional Information

 Beginning Aug.
 14, 2014 and going forward, this information is current.
 Offenders with prior convictions requiring registration prior to that date are being added to the Public Subdirectory.
 In the interim, if you have questions about a specific offender, you may contact the Sex Offender Registry at 1-800-262-3257 (option 2) for more information.
 In order to make a telephone inquiry, you must have the offender’s name and at least one other identifier: an exact address, date of birth, driver's license number, or Social Security number.

-A supervising agency will be listed if an offender is currently under Parole or Probation supervision.
-The agency listed is responsible for supervising the offender and among other responsibilities, enforcing any special conditions with which the offender must comply.
+A supervising agency will be listed if DCJS has been notified that an offender is currently under Parole or Probation supervision for the current registerable offense.
+The agency listed is responsible for supervising the offender and, among other responsibilities, enforcing any special conditions with which the offender must comply.